a-stanisz/cinephile-diary-api/README.md

 }
 ```

-## Rules
+## Checklist

+- Dockerize ✔
-- Database and framework choice are on your side.
+- Database setup
-- Your API has to be dockerized.
-Create `Dockerfile` and `docker-compose` and document the process of running it locally.
-- Provided solution should consist of two microservices.
-  - `Authentication Service` - provided by us to auth users
-  - `Movies Service` - created by you to handle movies data
-- Test your code.
-- Provide documentation of your API.
-- Application should be pushed to the public git repository and should have a
+- Define data model
+- Define controllers and routes
+- Complete this RADME further
+- Write unit tests
+- Write some integration tests
-  working CI/CD pipeline that runs the tests.
-For example you can use GitHub
+- Configure CI/CD pipeline with GitHub Actions
-  Actions or CircleCI.
-Create a sample PR to show us the working CI/CD pipeline.
+- Create a sample Pull Request

-## What will be evaluated?

-- Task completeness
-- Architecture
-- Code quality
-- Tests quality
-- Database design
-- Technology stack
+## Important notes

+- This is a training and recruitment task project, keep in mind that it is not inteded to use outside development environment for now.

+## Ideas for further develompent